-Whether you go to the gym daily, weekly, or just every once in awhile, it may be time to take a look at seven of the most common training mistakes that men make while they’re working out.
+Whether you go to the gym daily, weekly, or just every once in awhile, it may be time to take a look at seven of the most common training mistakes you might be making.
 Getting the most out of your gym routine is essential to building muscle and avoiding injury, so here are a few missteps to avoid.

 1. Isolating specific muscle groups only

 While it may seem like a good idea to isolate small muscle groups and work them individually using weights, you probably won’t be building strength in areas of your body that will be useful to you in every day life.
 Outside describes this common training mistake as one that many heavy lifters seem to make.
 While it may seem like a good idea to work those small muscle groups just as hard as the bigger ones, you want to make sure you’re working them in a way that will benefit your body as a whole and help you build up your strength.